Samsung Galaxy M30 India Launch Set for Today: All You Need to Know

 Samsung Galaxy M30 is all set to be launched in India today, with Samsung having announced a 6pm launch time.
-The third phone in the India-first Samsung Galaxy M series, the Galaxy M30 follows the Galaxy M20 and Galaxy M10.
+The third phone in the India-first Samsung Galaxy M Series, the Galaxy M30 follows the Galaxy M20 and Galaxy M10.
 The South Korean company has revealed that the Galaxy M30 will sport a 6.38-inch Super AMOLED Infinity-U Display, a triple rear camera setup with an ultra-wide angle lens, and that it will boast of a 5,000mAh battery that will come with a 15W fast charger.
+The smartphone is expected to run on Android 9 Pie with the company's Samsung Experience user interface.
 Read on to know more about the Samsung Galaxy M30's expected price and specifications.

 Samsung Galaxy M30 price (expected)